 iii.
 The specimen is weighed and its mass is recorded ( M1).

 iv.
-Then, the specimen is immersed in water at a temperature of about 27 degree Celsius for a period of 24 hours.
+Then, the specimen is immersed in water at a temperature of about 27 degree Celsius for 24 hours.

 v.
 The brick specimen is taken out from the water and wiped with a clean cloth to remove the traces of water that may be present.